 8800 + (31200 — 13 %) = 35944 rub.

 This is how much Demidov will receive monthly from January to August.
-In September, Demidov's total income since the beginning of the year will exceed 350,000 rubles, which means that the deduction will be suspended until next year.
+In September, Demidov’s total income since the beginning of the year will exceed 350,000 rubles, which means the provision of the deduction will be suspended until next year.

 Tax deduction for a disabled child

-Families with children with disabilities need financial support states more than others.
-Therefore, a parent, adoptive parent or other person in whose care a disabled child is provided increased benefit to reduce the tax burden.
+Families with children with disabilities initially need financial support states are larger than others.
+Therefore, a parent, adoptive parent or other person in whose care a disabled child is increased benefit to reduce the tax burden.

 The amount of the deduction for children with disabilities in 2020 is:

-• 12000 r.- provided parent (adoptive parent) for each child under 18 years of age, if he has a disability, or for each of the children under 24 years of age, if he is a disabled person of the 1st or 2nd group and receives full-time education (students, graduate students, interns, residents);
+• 12000 rub.- provided parent (adoptive parent) for each child under 18 years of age, if he has a disability, or for each of the children under 24 years of age, if he is a disabled person of the 1st or 2nd group and is receiving full-time education (students, graduate students, interns, residents);

-• 6000 r. - provided guardian, guardian, foster parent for each disabled child up to 18 years of age (or up to 24 years if the disabled child is studying full-time).
+• 6000 RUR. - provided guardian, trustee, foster parent for each disabled child under 18 years of age (or up to 24 years of age if the disabled child is a full-time student).

-In addition to the child disability tax credit, these families are also entitled to the standard child deduction according to birth order: in this case, they summed up.
+In addition to the tax benefit due to the disability of children, such families are also entitled to a standard child deduction in accordance with birth order: in this case, they are summed up.

 Example.
-Petrov V., a single mother, receives an official salary of 50,000 rubles a month and is raising her eight-year-old disabled son.
-Upon presentation of the necessary documents to the accounting department of the organization, it will be granted a double tax deduction for both reasons.
+Single mother Petrov V. receives an official salary of 50,000 rubles a month and is raising an eight-year-old disabled son.
+Upon presentation of the necessary documents to the organization’s accounting department, it will be provided with a double tax deduction on both grounds.

 The increased amount will be issued from January to July.
 In August, Petrova’s annual income will exceed 350,000 rubles, therefore, the benefit will not be provided until the beginning of next year.